 1. Clean, clean, and clean again.
 As with most household pests, an ounce of prevention is worth a pound of cure.
 What do I mean?
-You’ve got to make sure your house is spick-and-span, since cockroaches are attracted to food residue, particularly grease.
+You’ve got to make sure your house is spick-and-span, because cockroaches are attracted to food residue, particularly grease.
 That means wiping down the counters each night, never leaving dirty dishes in the sink, making sure the stovetop is clean and sweeping the floors before you go to bed.
-This may seem like a lot to do every day, but if you start doing this stuff on a regular basis, a 15-minute cleanup should suffice at the end of each night to eliminate most residues (unless you have a party — or kids — and then cleanup will take a little longer).
+This may seem like a lot to do every day, but if you start doing this stuff on a regular basis, a 15-minute cleanup should be plenty at the end of each night to eliminate most residues (unless you have a party — or kids — and then cleanup will take a little longer).

 2. Seal up cracks and holes.
 That means inside your pantry, between the countertop and the wall, and in the baseboards.
-Roaches (and other insects) can crawl through even the smallest of holes, so it’s important to seal the entries into your home.
-This may take time, but in the end, it’s worth the time and effort, especially if you live in an apartment and have neighbors who don’t maintain the same standards of cleanliness as you do.
+Roaches (and other insects) can crawl through even the smallest of spaces, so it’s important to seal the entries into your home.
+This may take time, but in the end, it’s worth the effort, especially if you live in an apartment and have neighbors who don’t maintain the same standards of cleanliness as you do.
 You can use a tube of caulk and a caulking gun to do the job.

-3. Bring in the experts.
+5. Bring in the experts.
 If you want to get rid of roaches naturally and you’ve got a big infestation, try contacting a natural pest control company.
 My pest control company uses a substance called diatomaceous earth in the walls of my home (inserted through the holes around the wall outlets).
 Diatomaceous earth is a soft sedimentary rock that is easily crushed into a fine powder.
 It is used in many things (including some medicines and skin care products) but is often used as a mechanical insecticide because it causes an insect to die without the use of chemicals.
 Look for a pest control company in your area that uses the substance — it’s not harmful for you and your family and best of all, it’s effective.